expo/expo/docs/pages/guides/authentication.md

   - _Standalone_: Automatically added, do nothing.
   - _Bare workflow_: Run `npx uri-scheme add <your android.package> --android`
 - **Signing-certificate fingerprint**:
-  - Run `expo credentials:manager -p android` then select "Update upload Keystore" -> "Generate new keystore" -> "Go back to experience overview"
-  - Copy your "Google Certificate Fingerprint", it will output a string that looks like `A1:B2:C3` but longer.
+  - Run `eas credentials` then select "Android" and then pick a build profile.
+  - Copy your "SHA1 Fingerprint"
-- To test this you can:
+- To test this you can use `expo run:android` or create a development build.
-  1. Eject to bare: `expo prebuild` and run `yarn android`
-  2. Build a production APK: `expo build:android`
 - Whenever you change the values in **app.json** you'll need to rebuild the native app.

 #### Web Apps